 This isn’t the most advanced brew system that Keurig has ever produced, but it succeeds in virtually every important way.
 It’s a good, well-rounded option that will be great for buyers with a little bit of money to spend.

-All in all, we think this is the best Keurig coffee maker of 2020.
+All in all, we think this is the best Keurig coffee maker of the year.

 WANT TO KNOW MORE?
 Read our in-depth review of the Keurig K Elite!